-This computer system has 3 bays, each bay has an factory-installed drive in it.
-The devices are 3.5" Diskette, 40X CD-ROM drive and 5.0 GB hard disk (some models may have hard disk of 10 or 15 GB capacity).
+This computer system has 4 bays, each bay has a factoryinstalled drive in it.
+The devices are 3.5" Diskette, 40X CD-ROM drive (For 6345 system only some models have) and 5.0 GB hard disk (some models may have hard disk of 10 or 15 GB capacity).

 Diskette drives in this unit use the standard diskette advanced technology (AT) Interface.
-Hard disk and CD-ROM drives in this unit use an integrated drive electronics (IDE) AT interface.
+Hard disk and CD-ROM drives in this unit use an integrated drive Electronics (IDE) AT interface.
 This computer supports the American National Standard Institute (ANSI) standard for AT attachment disk drives and CD-ROMs.